Tomtomgo/raspberry_livestream/README.md

 ## Verify the stream

-You can check that it's actually streaming by opening this URI in VLC:
+You can check that it's actually streaming by opening this URI in [VLC](http://www.videolan.org/vlc/index.html) on your computes:

 ```uri
 rtmp://<RASPBERRY_IP/live/<STREAM_NAME>